berthelemy/mark.berthelemy.net/collections/_posts/2024-03-24-xerte-review.md

 Xerte is extremely powerful and useful in the right contexts.
 It does take some work to set up - including some fairly technical stages.
 But once that's done, then it's relatively easy for content authors to pick up and produce quality materials.

-If you are going to use Xerte, then consider "paying" for it by volunteering with the documentation or the marketing.
+If you are going to use Xerte, then, unless you're a developer, consider "paying" for it by volunteering with the documentation or the marketing.
 That's where you will probably have the most impact.

 ![Xerte screenshot](/post-images/2024/xerte-screenshot.png)